 On 21 November 1953, Glenridding Public Hall was officially opened by the Earl of Lonsdale and the ceremony was attended by 250 people.

 The work included a new floor and new entrance (facing the lake).
-The toilets, cloackroom and kitchen werealso modernised.
+The toilets, clockroom and kitchen were also modernised.
 One end of the hall had a new stage and there was a cinema projection room.

-Over the years , the Hall has been used for all sorts of village activities: theatre prodcutions, film shows, choir reharsals, art exhibitions, meetins, ceilidhs and dances...
+Over the years , the Hall has been used for all sorts of village activities: theatre productions, film shows, choir rehearsals, art exhibitions, meetings, ceilidhs and dances...